China's Baidu revises earnings date on coronavirus fears

-(Reuters) - Chinese search engine company Baidu Inc (BIDU.O) said on Friday it is delaying the announcement of its fourth-quarter results and advised its employees to work from home for a time period after the Chinese New Year holidays due to the coronavirus situation.
+Jan 31 (Reuters) - Chinese search engine company Baidu Inc said on Friday it is delaying the announcement of its fourth-quarter results and advised its employees to work from home for a time period after the Chinese New Year holidays due to the coronavirus situation.

 The company also raised its revenue forecast range for the fourth quarter to between 28.3 billion yuan ($4.10 billion) and 28.9 billion yuan, from 27.1 billion yuan to 28.7 billion yuan.